rjsalvadorr/recolecko/readme.md

 ├───Samples
 ├───Soundfonts
 ├───Tech - Files for music software, and utilities
-│   └───Scripts - Node.JS scripts that do the real work ├───Templates - DAW project templates
+│   ├───Scripts - Node.JS scripts that do the real work │   ├───UtilsMacLinux - Shell scripts for *NIX environments │   └───UtilsWindows - Shell scripts for Windows ├───Templates - DAW project templates
 └───VST
     ├───Effects